 - If you are packaging food:

-- implement procedures for ensuring packaging will not cause, or contribute to, food becoming unsafe or unsuitable,

 - · calculate the food's shelf-life,

 - · identify whether you need to either:

 - label your food, or

 - provide a packing or specification sheet with bulk foods.

 Label

 • You must meet the rules about labelling in the Code for any foods you label.